kgillibrand/PIA-Port-Forwarding-Script/README.md

 2. Make sure piascript.py is executable

-3. Create your API credentials file (see above)
+3. Create your API credentials JSON file (see above)

+4. Connect to your PIA VPN

-4. Execute the script and provide the path to the file
+5. Execute the script and provide the path to the credentials file

-5. Add an exception in your firewall for the port and update the port settings for applications that you are using
+6. Add an exception in your firewall for the port and update the port settings for applications that you are using